 For each submission, you can find the talk title with a link to the talk page.

 In order to vote, have a look at the title/abstract and then indicate your personal interest in attending this session.
-We have simplified the voting process and you may choose between these four options: “must see”, “want to see”, “maybe” and “not interested”.
+You may choose between these four options:

 After the talk voting phase, the EuroPython Program Workgroup (WG) will use the votes to select the talks and build a schedule.

-The talk voting is a good and strong indicator what attendees are interested to see.
-Submissions are selected by the Program Workgroup based on editorial criteria to e.g. increase diversity, give a chance to less mainstream topics as well as avoiding too much of the same topic.
+The talk voting is a good and strong indicator of what attendees are interested to see.
+Submissions are selected by the Program Workgroup based on talk voting results and editorial criteria, for example, to increase diversity, give a chance to less mainstream topics as well as avoiding too much of the same topic.